Name: Darth Vader

 That would have cleared things up.
 But other than that, this is just another Darth Vader action figure and aside from a different paint job, doesn’t really bring anything new to the table.
 The good news is that Darth Vader comes with the hand attachment (from the 500th figure) that holds the lightsaber.
 This of course makes life very simple for the collector.
 After all, we really just want our figures to be able to hold the weapons they come with in the package.
 We don’t think this is a lot to ask.
 But despite the inclusion of this important hand attachment, Darth Vader is inferior because of poor articulation, swivel elbows and shoulders to be specific.
 Let us forewarn you.
 Our sample had the loosest elbow joints we have ever experienced on a figure.
 Your mileage may vary, but we couldn’t get him to hold up his lightsaber with any luck at all.
 This is so disappointing because Hasbro has actually put forth a lot of thought to enhance this figure in other ways, the great paint job for example.
 But between the look arm joints and the helmet that won’t stay on unless you glue it on, this Darth Vader figure may be responsible for some collectors’ early graves.
 And we are left speechless how these two aspects actually ruin the likeability of this figure.
 It’s a terrible shame because this version of Darth Vader has really been sculpted extraordinarily well.
 He is tall, menacing and is packed with a lot of detail.
 But who can take time to sit back and enjoy ll of these positives when you’re constantly putting the dome of his helmet every time you touch it?

-Status: Darth Vader is a repaint of 2005's ROTS Darth Vader (Special Edition 500th Figure) figure.
-For this release, the chest armor is repainted significantly and the figure only comes with the hand attachment that holds the lightsaber.
+Status: Darth Vader is a repaint of 2005's ROTS Darth Vader (Special Edition 500th Figure).
+This time the figure only comes with the right hand attachment that holds the lightsaber accessory.

-Accessory Details: soft-goods cape, lightsaber, removable helmet dome
+Accessory Details: lightsaber, removable helmet dome (soft-goods cape isn't removable without damaging it)

 Date Stamp: 2005